bevyengine/rfcs/rfcs/45-stageless.md

 - which set(s) it belongs to (which define properties that affect all systems underneath)
   - if left unspecified, the system or set will be added under a default one (this is configurable)

-These properties are all additive.
+These properties are all additive, and properties can be added to existing sets.
 Adding another does not replace an existing one, and they cannot be removed.
+If incompatible properties are added, the schedule will panic at startup.

 ### Sample